Amicus/end-dash/docs/scoping.md

 What is Scoping?
 ================

-Scope in EndDash refers to the model that is on top of the EndDash stack.
+Scope in EndDash refers to the model on the top of the EndDash stack.
-Every template and partial has its own scope.
-The `root` scope is always the object passed to EndDash's 'bind' or 'getTemplate'.
+Each template and partial is given its own scope.
+The 'root' scope is always the object passed to EndDash's 'bind' or 'getTemplate' function.

 ```js
 template.bind({